Xudum Delta Lodge is set on an island in Botswana's beautiful Okavango Delta...

 Communications: WiFi is available in the lodge’s main area for guests who have their own laptop or internet device.
 There isn’t a guest computer, though the lodge’s office computer can be used on request.
 There is no telephone or cellphone coverage.
 The lodge has a satellite phone to contact Maun in an emergency.

 Medical care: Guides carry field kits on activities and a comprehensive first-aid kit is kept at the lodge.
 Both lodge managers and guides are first-aid trained.
 Medical evacuation to Maun can be arranged in case of an emergency.

 Security measures: In case of potentially dangerous wildlife passing through this unfenced lodge, guests are escorted to their suites after dark.
 An alarm is provided in each room to summon help in case of an emergency.

 Fire safety: There are fire extinguishers in each suite and in the common areas.

 Disabled access: Not Possible

 Laundry facilities: A full laundry service is included.

 Money: The lodge does not offer any money-exchanging facilities.
-Each room has a digital safe.
+Each suite has a digital safe.

 Accepted payment on location: MasterCard and Visa credit cards are accepted; Amex is not.
-Cash payments may be made in GB pounds, US dollars, euros, South African rand and Botswanan pula.
+Cash payments may be made in GB pounds, US dollars, euros, South African rand and Botswana pula.